Preparing Your MTA Request: Questions Tab

 Will this material be used in conjunction with other materials received from a third party?
 If the material will be used with other materials, data, or software received from a third party (non-UCB), whether under a MTA, research agreement or not, please provide the materials and the providers.
 If you have the contact information for the providers, please provide this as well.

 Is the material subject to export control restrictions?
-See the SPO export control page for more information about export control.
+See Export Control for more information about export control.
 If the material is subject to export control restrictions, please provide the ECCN (export control classification number).
 Providers often have this information.

 What is the funding source for the research using the materials?
 Please provide all the funding sources that will be used for the research project.
 Be specific, for example, NIH 2R01GM000001-01 or HHMI funds or UCB startup funds.
 This question helps IAO negotiators determine if there are any competing obligations or terms in a funding agreement that need to be taken into consideration.